ojlamb/denver_tonight/README.md

 # denver-tonight
-A nightly event aggregator for Oakland, CA
+A nightly event aggregator for Denver, CO

 ##install